YOUR YOGA MOJO BLOG

 Holistic Yoga Therapist™, RYT500, Accessible Yoga Ambassador

-From pranayama (breathing techniques) to asanas (poses) there is a lot to learn.
+From pranayama (breathing techniques) to asanas (poses) there is a lot to learn as a beginner.
 Yoga offers a large variety of poses including standing poses, forward bends, backbends, inversions, twists, supine (lying on your back), prone (on your belly), balancing poses and more.
 Plus, yoga poses can be referred to during a class in its original language, Sanskrit, or translated into English, depending on who your teacher is.

-Pranayama and Asana are the physical components of yoga, and are two of the eight limbs of yoga as defined by Patanjali in the Yoga Sutras.
-Two other popular limbs of yoga that can be studied in class are the Yamas (ethical guidelines for how we conduct ourselves toward others), and the Niyamas (self-discipline; how we treat ourselves).
-These also may or may not be incorporated into a yoga class, depending on your teacher and the type of classes you take.
+Pranayama and Asana are the physical components of yoga, and are two of the eight limbs of the tree of yoga as defined by Patanjali in the Yoga Sutras.
+Other popular limbs of yoga that may show up in class are the Yamas (ethical guidelines for how we conduct ourselves toward others), and the Niyamas (self-discipline; how we treat ourselves).
+And of course, meditation, which has become increasingly popular as it’s own type of class.

-Narrowing down which aspects of yoga you want to learn – the physical, the philosophical or both– is a great place to start.
+Narrowing down which aspects of yoga you want to learn as a beginner – the physical, the philosophical or both– is a great place to start.
 This will help guide you in your search of yoga classes, teachers, books and videos.

 jocelyn learns the yoga pose downward dog, or adho mukha śvānāsana, with Moriah during her private one-on-one beginning yoga class at Yoga Mojo & Movement Therapy in Vancouver, Washington.